-For CPUE standardization, data were cleaned by removing sets in which HBF was less than 9 or greater than 12.
-Sets with fewer than 1000 hooks were removed from the dataset.
+For CPUE standardization, data were cleaned by removing sets in which there were fewer than 1000 hooks.

 Data were plotted to explore trends in total catch through time; the spatial and seasonal distributions of effort; and patterns in operational characteristics such as HBF and hooks per set.
 We examined patterns through time and among species in both the nominal catch rates and by year-quarter and statistical area, and compared them with patterns in the proportions of sets with no catch of each species.
 We plotted maps of the species composition through time, to identify possible changes in fishing behaviour or population composition.